buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 90 meters
 * **Duration**: 24 hours

 You make natural terrain in a 150-meter cube within range look, sound, and smell like some other sort of natural terrain.
 Thus, open fields or a road can be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-strewn gully like a wide and smooth road.
-Manufactured structures, equipment, and creatures within the area aren't changed in appearance.
+Manufactured structures, equipment, and creatures within the area aren' \*\*t changed in appearance.

 The tactile characteristics of the terrain are unchanged, so creatures entering the area are likely to see through the illusion.
-If the difference isn't obvious by touch, a creature carefully examining the illusion can attempt an Awareness check against your spell save DC to disbelieve it.
+If the difference isn' \*\*t obvious by touch, a creature carefully examining the illusion can attempt an Awareness check against your spell save DC to disbelieve it.
 A creature who discerns the illusion for what it is, sees it as a vague image superimposed on the terrain.

 ### Harm